Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against Netflix, Mullen, Arqit, and Amazon and Encourages Investors to Contact the Firm

-NEW YORK, June 13, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Netflix, Inc. ( NFLX), Mullen Automotive, Inc. ( MULN), Arqit Quantum, Inc. ( ARQQ, ARQQW), and Amazon.com, Inc. ( AMZN).
+NEW YORK, June 19, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Netflix, Inc. ( NFLX), Mullen Automotive, Inc. ( MULN), Arqit Quantum, Inc. ( ARQQ), and Amazon.com, Inc. ( AMZN).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Netflix, Inc. ( NFLX)